rdogmartin/copy-gps/README.md

 There are three main steps.
 Detailed instructions below.

 1. Install [BurntToast](https://github.com/Windos/BurntToast/) if not already installed.
-1. Copy `copy-gps.ps1` to somewhere on your Windows PC.
+1. Copy `copy-gps.ps1` somewhere on your Windows PC.
 1. Add the registry settings that create the right-click menu option for .jpg/.jpeg files in File Explorer.

 ### Install BurntToast